Polish opposition leader Tusk declares win after exit poll shows ruling conservatives lose majority

 During the campaign many Poles described the vote as the most important one since 1989, when a new democracy was born after decades of communism.

-Turnout Sunday appeared to be even higher than the 63% of voters who turned out to for a 1989 that led to the ouster of the communists.
+Turnout Sunday appeared to be even higher than the 63% of voters who turned out for the 1989 election that led to the ouster of the communists.

-“It seems that we have broken a record,” said Sylwester Marciniak, the head of the state electoral commission.

 A political change could open the way for the EU to release billions of euros in funding that has been withheld over what the EU viewed as democratic erosion.